Researching file formats 19: Java class file

 Researching file formats 13: vCard (virtual business cards)

 This blog post is part of a series on file formats research.
-See this introduction post for more information. vCard or VCF: Virtual Card Format?
+See this introduction post for more information.
+Update: The official format definition is now online here: Virtual Card Format (vCard).
+Comments welcome directly to the Library of Congress. vCard or VCF: Virtual Card Format?
 Virtual Contact File? vCard File?
 Sources are not consistent with this.
-This format has a lot of official specifications and extensions, lots of updated versions during the standardization process, several major versions, and a few different owning organizations.
-See: RFC 2425 - A MIME Content-Type for Directory Information RFC 2426...
+This format has a lot of official specifications and extensions, lots of updated versions during the standardization process,...

 Read more